 In this module, we'll tackle the following:

 If you're instead looking to answer a question you don't think applies here, check out our Frequently Asked Questions (FAQs) article about the Chrome Extension for Gmail.

-The ProsperWorks Chrome Extension for Gmail gives you full management of records (leads, people, companies, opportunities, projects and tasks) and email tracking (available on Professional and Business subscriptions) - just like you have in the ProsperWorks web app.
+The ProsperWorks Chrome Extension for Gmail gives you full management of records (leads, people, companies, opportunities, projects and tasks); email tracking (available on Professional and Business subscriptions); and email templates - just like you have in the ProsperWorks web app.
 You can also do things you can't do in the web app, like filter your Gmail inbox for emails associated with a ProsperWorks record.
 You do need to head back to the web app to visualize your pipeline, check your in-app reports or adjust account settings.

 If you want a quick and easy overview of the extension, check out this video:

 As we can see in the images of the menu bars below, the Chrome extension (right) has many of the functionalities of the ProsperWorks web app (left):

 Your records management and tracked emails pages have a different layout in the Chrome extension, but you can do nearly all the same things you would in the ProsperWorks web app.
 Let's look at the example of the Leads tab in the Chrome extension: